-Freelancers, contractors and SMEs are often celebrated as the backbone of the economic recovery – it then stands to reason that cashflow should be considered its lifeblood.
+Freelancers, contractors and SMEs are often celebrated as the backbone of the economy – it then stands to reason that cashflow should be considered its lifeblood.

 Understanding and managing your cashflow is a vital part of running a successful business.
 A huge turnover with plenty of sales might look pretty, but it means little if your financial outgoings are equally large, or the cash that you’re owed isn’t arriving on time – or at all.
 As the saying goes, turnover is vanity, but cashflow is sanity!